 Also known as the Negro Musicians’ Union, Local No. 493 was formed in 1913 in Seattle.
-During this time period Locals across the country, under the banner of the American Musicians Federation (AMF), decided to encourage black musicians to form their own unions rather than admit them.
-From this point on in Seattle the white union, Local No. 76, prohibited black members.
-Nor could white bands hire black musicians.
+During this time period, locals across the country, under the banner of the American Musicians Federation (AMF), decided to encourage black musicians to form their own unions rather than admit them.
+The white union, Local No. 76, prohibited black members, and white bands could not hire black musicians.
 The neighborhoods in which the bands could perform were also divided by race.
 Although it was not officially stated, black musicians could not play in downtown Seattle; the so-called “dividing line” was Yesler Way.
 Some frustrated white musicians such as Ken Boas, Bill Rinaldi, and Traff Hubert actually left Local 76 and joined Local 493 because of this ban.

-Although there were obvious downsides to segregation, the limitations on finding work, for example, many black musicians resisted desegregation because of anti-black violence and because Local 493 was actually at the heart of Seattle’s popular jazz scene.
+Although there were obvious downsides to segregation–the limitations on finding work, for example–many black musicians resisted desegregation because of anti-black violence and because Local 493 was actually at the heart of Seattle’s popular jazz scene.
 Local 493’s “clubhouse,” the Blue Note, located at 1319 East Jefferson Street, functioned simultaneously as a union hall, nightspot, and social club.
 It held jam sessions every Friday and Saturday night, and all club members (approximately 150 at the height of membership) had a key to the building and were allowed one guest.
-Many of the performances in the area sectioned off for the black musicians actually earned an average of 5 times the tips of their downtown counterparts.

 The results of the merger between these two unions were mixed.
-Not everyone involved in the process of setting up performances necessarily complied – whether club and hotel owners or black or white musicians who for their own reasons resisted integration.
+Not everyone involved in the process of setting up performances necessarily complied with integration, including club owners, hotel owners, and musicians.
 Moreover, the Local 493 era could never quite be recaptured after the 1950s.
 In the 1980s, the Blue Note became a casual lunch diner named Debbie’s.